ThbltLmr/yt-term/ARTICLE.md

 It then dawned on me: if my terminal could display images, it could display video.
 My dream of reaching 100% terminal-dwelling time was within my grasp.
 All I needed was caffeine, a LLM holding my hand, and a few hundred lines of poorly written Rust code.

-In this article, we'll explore how to build a feature-poor, blazingly-slow, low-quality terminal video streaming program in Rust, using `yt-dlp`, `FFmpeg` and the Kitty graphics protocol.
+In this article, we'll explore how to build a feature-poor, blazingly-slow, low-quality, heavyweight terminal video streaming program in Rust, using `yt-dlp`, `FFmpeg` and the Kitty graphics protocol:
+- [yt-dlp](https://github.com/yt-dlp/yt-dlp) is an awesome open-source project that lets us download a YouTube video (as well as many other sites) in any of the available format;
+- [FFmpeg](https://ffmpeg.org/) allows us to convert the output of `yt-dlp` to RGB format, without having to worry about encoding.

 ## So what is the Kitty graphics protocol?
 The [Kitty graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol) is a specification allowing client programs running in terminal emulators to display images using RBG, RGBA or PNG format.
 While initially developed for [Kitty](https://sw.kovidgoyal.net/kitty/), it has been implemented in other terminals like Ghostty and WezTerm.
 All the client program has to do is send a graphics escape code to `STDOUT` with the right escape characters and encoding.